GaloisInc/cryptol/README.md

 ## Building Cryptol

+After a fresh checkout of cryptol, be sure to initialize its git submodules:

+    git submodule update --init

-From the Cryptol source directory, run:
+Then, from the Cryptol source directory, run:

     ./cry build